shrey2199/LDBOT_HEROKU/README.md

     setui - To change The UI Settings of your Libdrive. hrestart - Restart Heroku Dynos.(Heroku Only)
-    hdyno - Get Heroku Dyno Stats.(Heroku Only) search - To Search Your LibDrive.
-    speedtest - To Perform a Speedtest on the Server.
+    hdyno - Get Heroku Dyno Stats.(Heroku Only) search - To Search Your LibDrive (Direct Download Links). find - To Search Your LibDrive (View Online Links). m3u8 - To get m3u8 Playlists.
+(Incomplete) speedtest - To Perform a Speedtest on the Server.
 (Completely Irrelevant 😂)

 ## Credits